NickNaskida/DevZone-Forum/technical_requirements.md

 # **1. Project Purpose**
-Project purpose — create an internet forum, learn new skills, get modern tech stack development experience and create one of the most complex cyber forums.
+Project purpose — create an internet forum, learn new skills, get modern tech stack development experience and create one of the most complex IT forums.
 This forum will have education/communication purpose and will unit people interested in IT from all over the world.

 (Low expectations that it will fire, btw cool project for portfolio 😄)